opnfv/snaps/docs/how-to-use/VirtEnvDeploy.rst

           -  is\_public: denotes whether or not the flavor is public (default = True)
           -  metadata: freeform dict() for special metadata (optional)

+   -  qos_specs: the QoS Specs to create

+       -  qos_spec: a QoS Spec to create (admin user credentials required)

+          -  os\_creds\_name: the connection name (default = 'default'
+             required or use "os\_user" below instead)
+          -  name: the name (required)
+          -  consumer: enumerations: 'front-end', 'back-end', 'both' (required)
+          -  specs: dict of custom values (optional)

+   -  volume_types: the Volume Type to create

+       -  volume_type: a Volume Type to create (admin user credentials required)

+          -  os\_creds\_name: the connection name (default = 'default'
+             required or use "os\_user" below instead)
+          -  name: the name (required)
+          -  description: the description (optional)
+          -  qos_spec_name: the name of the associate QoS Spec (optional)
+          -  public: visibility (default - False)
+          -  encryption: the encryption settings (optional)

+             -  name: the name (required)
+             -  provider_class: the provider class (required i.e. LuksEncryptor)
+             -  control_location: enumerations: 'front-end', 'back-end' (required)
+             -  cipher: the encryption algorithm/mode to use (optional)
+             -  key_size: the size of the encryption key, in bits (optional)

+   -  volumes: the Volume to create

+       -  volume: a Volume to create

+          -  os\_creds\_name: the connection name (default = 'default'
+             required or use "os\_user" below instead)
+          -  os\_user: the connection from a new user defined in template (required or use "os\_creds\_name" above

+              - name: the user's name (required)
+              - project\_name: the project name to use

+          -  name: the name (required)
+          -  description: the description (optional)
+          -  size: the volume size in GB (default = 1)
+          -  image_name: the image name to leverage (optional)
+          -  type_name: the volume type name to associate (optional)
+          -  availability_zone: the zone name on which to deploy (optional)
+          -  multi_attach: when true, volume can be attached to more than one VM (default = False)

    -  images: describes each image to create

        -  image:

           -  os\_creds\_name: the connection name (default = 'default'